AdaCore/training_material/courses/rust_essentials/glossary.md

 ### Argument

-An expression supplied to a function, method, closure, or macro invocation.
+An expression supplied in a function, method, or closure call.

 ```rust
 draw(point, 3);